mobeigi/fb2cal/README.md

 3. Rename credentials JSON file to **credentials.json** and put it in the `src` folder
 4. Rename `config/config-template.ini` to `config/config.ini` and enter your Facebook email and password as well as a name for your calender to be saved on Google Drive.
 Change `upload_to_drive` to `True`.
 Initially, the value for the **drive_file_id** field should be empty.
 5. Install required python modules
-`pip install -r requirements.txt`
+`pipenv install`
-6. Run script manually once for testing purposes:
+1. Run script manually once for testing purposes:
-`python ./fb2cal.py`
+`pipenv run python ./fb2cal.py`
 7. Check Google Drive to ensure your ICS file was made.
 8. Setup Cron Jobs/Task Scheduler/Automator to repeatedly run the script to periodically generate an updated ICS file.
 See **Scheduled Task Frequency** section for more info.
 9. Use the following link to import your ICS file into Calendar applications (i.e. Google Calendar):